bruvellu/cephalic-furrow/README.md

 Vellutini BC, Cuenca MB, Krishna A, Szałapak A, Modes CD, Tomančák P. **Pre-patterned epithelial invagination prevents mechanical instability during fly gastrulation**. (*in prep*)

 Note: This work will soon be available as a preprint in bioRxiv.
-For a preview of the manuscript check [here](https://htmlpreview.github.io/?https://github.com/bruvellu/cephalic-furrow/blob/main/3-text/furrow.html).
+For a preview of the manuscript click [here](https://htmlpreview.github.io/?https://github.com/bruvellu/cephalic-furrow/blob/main/3-text/furrow.html).